SyedAfrozPasha/jsonify-js/README.md

-# jsonify-js
+# jsonify-js - JSON with Promise Support

-A simple and light-weight JSON handler with zero dependencies.
+A simple and light-weight JSON handler with promise support.
 It provide promised version of the JSON built-in methods such as `JSON.Stringify` and `JSON.parse`.
+It also had an utility method (`JSONLogger`) to log the JSON data on to a JSON file.

 ## Installation